Before you and your partner begin fertility treatment, your fertility specialist will discuss its likelihood of success, and any associated risks.

 - twisting (torsion) of your ovary if you already have certain conditions such as ovarian cysts, OHSS, pregnancy and previous abdominal surgery.
 Twisting of your ovary may lead to blood flow being cut off to your ovary.

-- pregnancy with more than 1 baby and birth of multiple babies.
-Having a pregnancy and giving birth to more than 1 baby at a time increases the health risk for you and your babies.
+- pregnancy with more than 1 baby and birth of multiple babies; Having a pregnancy and giving birth to multiple babies at a time increases the health risk for you and your babies.
 Your healthcare provider should tell you about your chances of multiple births.

 - birth defects in a baby born after an ART cycle (IVF or ICSI).
 Your chances of having a baby with birth defects may increase depending on:

 - your genetic background and that of your partner

 - a pregnancy with more than 1 baby at a time

 - ectopic pregnancy (pregnancy outside your womb).
 Your chance of having a pregnancy outside of your womb is increased if you also have fallopian tube problems.

 - miscarriage.
 Your chance of loss of an early pregnancy may be increased if you had difficulty becoming pregnant.